-One important feature of this method is that the funds are transferred in batches that are settled in hourly time slots.
-So, depending on the batch in which the funds were transferred, you can expect the recipient to receive the funds within 2 hours of transfer.
-The fund transfers are processed in 12 batches between 8 a.m. to 7 p.m. on weekdays and 6 batches between 8 a.m. to 1 p.m. on Saturdays.
+One important feature of this method is that the funds are transferred in batches that are settled in half-hourly time slots.
+The fund transfers are processed in 12 batches between 8 a.m. to 6:30 p.m. on weekdays and 6 batches between 8 a.m. to 1 p.m. on Saturdays.
 NEFT is not available on Sundays and bank holidays.
 If a transfer is initiated any time after the specified hours for that day, it will be processed on the next working day.

 – Transaction limits

-Even individuals without bank accounts can deposit cash through NEFT, but it’s limited to Rs.
-50,000 per transaction.
+Even individuals without bank accounts can deposit cash through NEFT up to Rs.
+2 lakhs (but it’s limited to Rs.
+50,000 per transaction).
 With NEFT, you can initiate transactions to transfer funds from one bank account to another throughout India.
 However, you must make sure that the banks are a part of the NEFT transfer network (another way to say this is that the banks should be NEFT-enabled).

 To transfer funds via NEFT, all you have to do is log in to your net banking portal and add the recipient as a beneficiary.
 You’ll need to enter details like their name, account number, account type and IFSC code under the Add New Payee section.
 Once you choose NEFT as the preferred mode of transfer and enter the amount to be transferred, the fund transfer will be completed.